-Happy (almost) Earth Day 2020!
+Happy Earth Day 2022!
 Enjoy the following tips and activity ideas for you to explore with your kids while at home.

 And you can celebrate as hands-on or hands-off as you’d like, either by taking steps to reduce waste, or simply learning more about the importance behind it all—or both!
 Here are a few ideas on how to celebrate Earth Day at home.

 1. Talk about water conservation

 As kids learn about oceans and the fact that 70% of Earth is covered in water, it might be tough for them to grasp the idea that we should still be doing what we can to conserve it.